krtkush/krtkush.github.io/_posts/2017-02-3-Linear-timer-v2-0-0.md

         app:radius="20dp"
         app:strokeWidth="3dp"/>

-List of attributes available to toggle the LinearTimer's basic style -
+List of attributes available to toggle LinearTimer's basic style -

 1. **radius** - The radius of the circle.
 2. **strokeWidth** - the thickness of the circle boundary.